ConfettiFX/The-Forge/README.md

 ![Material Playground Wood on PC](Screenshots/MaterialPlayground/06_MaterialPlayground_Wood.png)

-- Entity component system (ECS) for all platforms: we've chosen to integrate ENTT (https://github.com/skypjack/entt) into The Forge.
+- New Entity component system (ECS) for all platforms: we've chosen to integrate ENTT (https://github.com/skypjack/entt) into The Forge.
 The initial implementation was contributed by Amer Koleci @AmerKoleci:

 ![Image of the Entity Component System unit test in The Forge](Screenshots/17_EntityComponentSystem.png)